Why You Should Have an Optimal WordPress Robots.txt File for SEO

 robots.txt file is an important file for your website’s SEO efforts.
 It can have a powerful impact on index/de-index particular pages of your website.
-Google has evolved a lot about how it crawls the web and provides you search results.
+Google has evolved a lot about how it crawls the web and provides you with search results.
 The best practices from a few years ago often don’t work anymore.
 This post outlines how you can optimize your WordPress

 robots.txt file for better SEO.

-In the world of internet, bots are small pieces of software that visit websites on the Internet.
+In the world of the internet, bots are small pieces of software that visit websites on the Internet.
 The most common example is the search engine bots.
 These search engine bots “crawl”/scans around the web to help search engines organize data.
 Search engines like Google use these bots to index and rank your website against billions of pages on the Internet.

 robots.txt is a text file that decides what search engines can index on your site.